superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 > Another note: If you are using an M1 mac, follow the instructions [here](https://github.com/graphprotocol/graph-node/tree/master/docker#running-graph-node-on-an-macbook-m1) otherwise you will probably run into issues.

+Run `docker-compose up` in `packages/subgraph`.
+There is a `docker-compose.yml` file which sets up a local graph node container.

-You should see ganache logs start coming in:
+You should see logs start coming in on the same terminal window once everything is set up:

 ```
 Listening on 0.0.0.0:8545